Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Short hierarchically hyperbolic groups

 \subsubsection{Artin groups of large and hyperbolic type}

 Let $A_\Gamma$ be an Artin group of large and hyperbolic type, defined by the labelled graph $\Gamma$.
 In \cite{ELTAG_HHS}, the authors produce a combinatorial HHG structure $(X,\W)$ for $A_\Gamma$, with the following properties. \begin{itemize} \item Let $\mathcal H$ be the collection of all cyclic subgroups generated by either a standard generator $a\in \Gamma^{(0)}$ (up to a certain equivalence relation), or by the centre $z_{ab}$ of a standard dihedral subgroup $A_{ab}\coloneq\langle a, b\rangle$.
 For every $H\in \mathcal H$, let $N(H)$ be its normaliser.
 Then $X$ is a blowup of the \emph{commutation graph} $Y$, whose vertices are the cosets of the $N(H)$, and two cosets $gN(H)$ and $hN(H')$ are adjacent if and only if $gHg^{-1}$ commutes with $hH'h^{-1}$.
 The authors prove that $Y$ contains no triangles or squares \cite[Lemma 3.9]{ELTAG_HHS}, and that if $\Gamma$ is connected then so is $Y$ \cite[Lemma 3.10]{ELTAG_HHS}. \item By construction, $Y$ is bipartite, as two different conjugates of the standard generators never commute, nor do two different conjugates of centres of Dihedral subgroups.
 This gives an $A_\Gamma$-invariant colouring of $Y$. \item In \cite[Lemmas 2.27 and 2.28]{ELTAG_HHS}, the authors describe $N(H)$ as follows: if $H=\langle a\rangle$ then $N(H)$ is the direct product of $\langle a\rangle$ and a free group; if $H=\langle z_{ab}\rangle$ then $N(H)=A_{ab}$ is the corresponding Dihedral subgroup, which is a central extension of a virtually free group with kernel $\langle z_{ab}\rangle$.
 In both cases, $N(H)$ coincides with the centraliser of $H$.
 Notice that, as long as at least one connected component of $\Gamma$ contains an edge, there exists $H$ such that $N(H)/H$ is non-elementarily hyperbolic. \item If $gN(H)$ and $h N(H')$ are adjacent, then $gHg^{-1}$ fixes $h N(H')$ by \cite[Lemma 3.21]{ELTAG_HHS}. \item The quasiline associated to each coset is constructed in \cite[Section 4.1]{ELTAG_HHS} using \cite[Lemma 4.15]{ABO}, which takes as input a certain quasimorphism associated to the central extension and produces a quasiline.
-This is similar to what we shall do in Subsection~\ref{subsec:maquillage} (indeed, our Lemma~\ref{lem:quasimorph_from_central_ext} below is a restatement of \cite[Lemma 4.4]{ELTAG_HHS}), so we postpone all further explanations. \end{itemize} All this shall be explored more thoroughly in the second paper.
+In turn, such quasimorphisms are constructed using \cite[Lemma 4.4]{ELTAG_HHS}, which is false but can be replaced by our Corollary~\ref{cor:finding_quasimorphisms}.
+We postpone all further explanations to the Appendix, and in particular to Remark~\ref{rem:error_in_ELTAG}. \end{itemize} All this shall be explored more thoroughly in the second paper.